publiclab/Leaflet.DistortableImage/README.md

 Advantages include:

-* It can handle over 100 images smoothly, even on a smartphone.
+* It can handle over 100 images smoothly, even on a smartphone
 * Images can be right-clicked and downloaded individually in their original state
 * CSS3 transforms are GPU-accelerated in most (all?) browsers, for a very smooth UI
 * No need to server-side generate raster GeoTiffs, tilesets, etc. in order to view distorted imagery layers